Methodology

 Next, and most importantly, the central problem of gross domestic product (total and per capita) is that it deals solely with aggregates and averages: it does not tell us anything about the extent to which the different social groups benefit – or not – from economic growth.

-In contrast, WID.world develops a methodology based upon the notion of Distributional National Accounts (DINA).
+In contrast, the WID develops a methodology based upon the notion of Distributional National Accounts (DINA).
 The central objective is to describe the evolution of the distribution of national income and wealth, i.e. how the different percentiles of the distribution – from the bottom to the top – evolve over time and across countries, using concepts of income and wealth that are socially and economically meaningful and comparable across countries.

 MAKING EXPLICIT WHAT WE KNOW AND DO NOT KNOW

 We are very much aware that there are strong limitations to our ability to measure the evolution of income and wealth inequality.
-Our objective in WID.world is not to claim that we have perfect data series, but rather to make explicit what we know and what we do not know.
+Our objective is not to claim that we have perfect data series, but rather to make explicit what we know and what we do not know.
 We attempt to combine and reconcile in a systematic manner the different data sources at our disposal: national income and wealth accounts, household income and wealth surveys, fiscal data coming from taxes on income, inheritance and wealth (when they exist), wealth rankings.

 None of these data sources and associated methodology is sufficient in itself.
 In particular, we stress that our ability to measure the distribution of wealth is limited, and that the different data sources at our disposal are not always fully consistent with one another.
 But we believe that by combining these data sources in the most explicit manner we can contribute to a better informed public debate.
 The research papers upon which our series are based are available on-line and present our methods and assumptions in the most transparent manner.
 All raw data sources and computer codes are released so that our work can be extended and improved by others.